 or hierarchical order.
 Header tags should not be used only as a means to modify the

-the purpose or title of the page.
-Headers like h2, h3, etc. should be used for headlines or
+or title of the page.
+Headers like h2, h3, etc. should be used for headlines or the

 - Lists - Use lists to group similar information, such as links in navigation menus.
 Lists promote visual groups of information, which is easier for users to consume.
 Lists also preserve semantic associations for blind users.
 Lists are well supported with assistive technology.